Vietnam.vn - Nền tảng quảng bá Việt Nam

 "I am a farmer, used to plowing and harvesting rice, not creating any new technology.
 I just like to do practical research, want to do useful things, improve weapons.
 I do not ask for any achievements or recognition, just contribute my efforts, do what I can for my homeland.

 There, former mechanized soldier To Van Duc enjoys a peaceful old age with his children and grandchildren.
 When we visited, he and his daughter-in-law and son-in-law were having lunch together.
-Mr. Duc showed off the jar of pickled mango he made himself from the mango tree he grew.
+Mr. Duc showed off the jar of pickled mango he made himself from the mango tree he planted.

 "I come from a farming family.
-Since I was a child, I have herded buffaloes to the fields from early morning until noon.
+Since I was a child, I have been herding buffaloes to the fields from early morning until noon.
 It was so hard that I thought I would no longer be a farmer.
 But after retiring from the army, I stuck to farming, developing cultivation and animal husbandry.
 My wife and I reclaimed the pristine swampy land, went to Ben Tre to buy seeds, planted fruit trees, raised pigs and animals," Mr. Duc shared.

 He said, Cu Chi has changed its clothes, but the pain remains.